sefinek24/Sefinek-Blocklist-Collection/info/Dating services.md

 ## 💘 Dating website domains
 Dating website domains are websites that specialize in helping people find romantic partners, friends, or casual relationships.
 These websites typically allow users to create profiles with personal information and photos, and to search for other users based on various criteria, such as age, gender, location, and interests.
 Some dating websites also offer matchmaking services, where algorithms are used to suggest potential matches based on user data.
 These domains are commonly used and can be allowed or blocked based on personal preferences.

+Please note that the following is a list of URLs available for blocking in Pi-hole, but it may not be comprehensive.
+These URLs are associated with certain domains that you may wish to block on your network to improve online safety and reduce potential risks.
+Please use this list as a reference and consider other measures to further enhance online safety.

 Here's a sample list of dating site domains that you can block in Pi-hole:
 - match.com